 Refer to the appropriate MN–ITS User Guide for complete instructions on reporting header/claim level information on the Coordination of Benefits (COB) screen.

-Effective on and after 9/9/2013, for MN–ITS direct data entry (DDE): TPL information may be entered at the service/line level, (except for the providers listed in the Billing TPL at Header/Claim Level section above).
-Prior to this date TPL was entered at the header/claim level and payment calculated on a prorated basis.
+Effective on and after Sept.
+9, 2013, for MN–ITS direct data entry (DDE): TPL information may be entered at the service/line level, (except for the providers listed in the Billing TPL at Header/Claim Level section above).
+Before Sept.
+9, 2013, TPL was entered at the header/claim level and payment calculated on a prorated basis.

 Submit TPL information at the line level to report adjustments specific to each line: